web-ridge/react-native-ridge-navigation/README.md

 Simple and performant cross platform navigation on iOS, Android and the web with simple and type-safe api for React 18 (alpha)

-⚠️ This is a very early release, not recommended for production yet.
+⚠️ This is beta software, things can break.

-Things which need to be done:
+Things which are not finished yet:
-- useFocus on web
+- useFocus (like useEffect but for when screen is focused)
 - documentation
-- create universal lazyWithPreload for screens (React.lazy not working yet in React Native :( )
+- create universal lazyWithPreload for screens (only on web, but [callstack/repack](https://github.com/callstack/repack) can fix it native too)
-- create website with examples
 - universal modal (web support too)

 ## Features